Dr Alberto Varone

 Katharina Beyerl is a psychologist with a focus on environmental psychology and has studied in Leipzig and Jena.
-She is currently writing a PhD thesis in geography at Humboldt University Berlin about the perception of environmental changes and motivation for adaptation in Pacific small island states.
-She joined the IASS in 2012 and is working in the team Sustainable Interactions with the Atmosphere (SIWA).
+She wrote a PhD thesis in geography at Humboldt University Berlin about the perception of environmental changes and motivation for adaptation in Pacific small island states.
+She joined the IASS in 2012.

 Dr Kathleen Mar